noasg/simple_slot_game_1_reel/README.md

 Force Stop: Players can force a spin to finish early.
 The game immediately shows final symbols and updates the balance.

 Animation duration, reel layout, and symbol sequences are easily adjustable.

-Messages like "Spinning…" or "You won!" are defined in constants for easy localization or styling.